552020/getem/README.md

 ### Problem Statement

-Increasing need for specialized and rare datasets that LLMs are not trained on to leverage specialized AI agents, while ensuring secure, decentralized data sharing to protect sensitive information.
+⬜ The problem we address is the increasing need for specialized datasets to enhance the capabilities of AI agents, while also ensuring secure, decentralized data sharing to protect sensitive information.

 ### Target Audience